CCTV Rules for Society- CCTV Rules and Regulations in India

 8. Who can view CCTV footage in a society?

-Only authorized society officials or security personnel have access, as mandated by CCTV rules for society.
+Only authorised society officials or security personnel have access, as mandated by CCTV rules for society.

 9. Is it necessary to display CCTV signage?